iotexproject/w3bstream/docs/QUICK_START.md

 When the Task ID reaches “settled” status, you can verify the `transaction_hash` on <https://testnet.iotexscan.io> to review the proof written to the DApp contract.

+## What's next??

+Refer to the [Developer Guide](./DEVELOPER_GUIDE.md) to learn how to customize the prover and the Dapp contract.

 ## Additional commands

 ### Retrieve Project Info

 Use the following command to retrieve information about your project:

 ```bash